 Turmeric.
 Adds a boost of color for a golden-hued soup, plus earthy flavor and anti-inflammatory health benefits.
 You can also omit the turmeric if you don't have any on hand.

-Creamy Cauliflower Chickpea Soup Recipe Steps
+How to Make Creamy Roasted Garlic Cauliflower Chickpea Soup

 Serving & Topping Suggestions

 This creamy chickpea, garlic, and cauliflower soup is delicious all on its own.
 I like to serve it with a big piece of crusty French bread to soak up the rich roasted garlic flavors.
 However, if you want to add a bit of extra flavor, crunch, and color, these are my favorite topping ideas: